Maester-Khris/django-web-worker/readme.md

 - Selenium: A tool for automating web browsers.

 ## Installation
-You can install the required packages using pip:
+You can install the required packages using pip: <br>
 `pip install daphne beautifulsoup4 selenium`

 ## Future Improvements